ctjong/orion/Readme.md

         - **lowercaseChar** - (Required) Whether or not a password should contain an lowercase character (true/false).
         - **digitChar** - (Required) sWhether or not a password should contain a digit character (true/false).
         - **specialChar** - (Required) Whether or not a password should contain an special character (true/false).
-- **storage** - (Optional) Configuration for file upload.
-Required if you want to support file uplaod.
+- **storage** - (Optional) File upload configuration.
+Required if you want to support file upload.
     - **provider** - (Required) Storage provider to use (azure/s3/local).
     - **azureStorageConnectionString** - (Optional) Azure Blob Storage connection string.
-Required if you want to use Azure Blob Storage.
+Required if you want to support file upload to Azure Blob Storage.
     - **azureStorageContainerName** - (Optional) Azure Blob Storage account name.
 Required if you want to use Azure Blob Storage.
+    - **awsAccessKeyId** - (Optional) AWS Access Key ID to access an Amazon S3 account.
+Required if you want to support file upload to Amazon S3.
+    - **awsSecretAccessKey** - (Optional) AWS Secret Access Key to access an Amazon S3 account.
+Required if you want to support file upload to Amazon S3.
+    - **s3Bucket** - (Optional) Amazon S3 bucket name.
+Required if you want to support file upload to Amazon S3.
+    - **uploadPath** - (Optional) Path in the local server where you want to store uploaded files into, relative to the root of the application.
+Required if you want to support file upload to the local server.
 - **monitoring** - (Optional) Configuration for monitoring system.
 Required if you want to monitor traffic to the application.
     - **appInsightsKey** - (Optional) Azure Application Insights key.
 Required if you want to use Application Insights.
 - **entities** - (Required) An object that contains a list of data entities (tables).
 Each entry in the object should be a mappings from an entity name to an [entity configuration](#entity-configuration) object.
 The entity name should contain no space, and preferably be all lowercase to make it consistent with the names in the database system.